Alan Grossman

-Alan D. Grossman, is an American microbiologist; he is currently the Praecis Professor of Biology and head of the Department of Biology at the Massachusetts Institute of Technology.
+Alan D. Grossman, is an American microbiologist; he is currently the Praecis Professor of Biology and served head of the Department of Biology at the Massachusetts Institute of Technology from 2014-2022.
 He is a member of the National Academy of Sciences and the American Academy of Arts & Sciences.

 Education

-Grossman received a Bachelor of Science in biochemistry from Brown University in 1979.
+Grossman received a Bachelor of Arts in biochemistry from Brown University in 1979.
 He earned his Ph.D. at the University of Wisconsin–Madison in 1984.
 Grossman completed a postdoctoral fellowship in the Department of Cellular and Developmental Biology at Harvard University before joining MIT's biology department in 1988.

 Career

-Grossman has served as head of the MIT's department of biology since 2014, when he succeeded Tania A. Baker.